vanshh13/Doctor_Appointment_System/README.md

 ---

-## 💻 Technical Assumptions & Dependencies

-* **Internet Connectivity:** The system requires an active internet connection for end-users to access the website.
-* **Modern Web Browser:** Users are assumed to have a compatible web browser capable of displaying the website correctly.

----

 ## 🛠️ Installation & Setup

 Follow these steps to get the Doctor Appointment System up and running on your local machine: